SLL LightBytes Series

 Photo: 30 Great Queens Street (c) David Thrower - https://www.davidthrowerphotography.co.uk/

-Following the success of the previous series, the SLL is delighted to announce that LightBytes will be returning from October 2018.
+Following the success of the previous series, the SLL is delighted to announce the return of its LightBytes series.
 This year, the Society has collaborated with the CIBSE Facilities Management Group in developing the content for the series.